 \subsection{Detailed statistics of eight charging zones}

-We identified eight EV charging zones for trucks using GPS records, which include the latitude, longitude, and speed of the truck at each timestamp.
-For each truck, the algorithm tracks the movement of trucks by converting GPS coordinates into UTM coordinates and measuring the distance between two consecutive points.
-Please note that we do not consider the charging of elevation at the mining site.
+We identified eight BEV charging zones for all trucks using GPS records, which include the latitude, longitude, and speed of trucks at each timestamp across a year.
+For each truck, the algorithm tracks its movement by converting GPS coordinates to UTM and measuring the distance between consecutive points.
+Please note that we do not consider elevation changes at the mining site due to insufficient geographic information.
 We grid divided the entire mining site into 100 meter $\times$ 100 meter square regions.
 If the truck moves less than 50 meters for longer than 5 minutes, this square is marked as a potential stop.
-Each stop point is recorded along with the truck ID, coordinates, and duration of the stop, forming a list of candidate charging locations.
+Each stop point is recorded with the truck ID, coordinates, and stop duration, forming a list of candidate charging locations.

-We ranked all the candidate charging locations by the total number of single stops throughout a year and selected the top eight charging zones with the highest number of single stops.
-Table \ref{tab:traffic_stops} lists the traffic stop statistics of eight charging zones.
-Different zones have different parking patterns; for instance, zones 1 and 4 are generally for overnight parking, with the average duration of a single stop longer than 8 hours, while zones 5-8 are for driving through, with the average duration of a single stop less than 4 hours.
+We ranked all candidate charging locations by total number of single stops over the year and selected the top eight charging zones with the highest counts.
+The eight charging zones cover 98.31\% of the parking time and 188 trucks of the entire fleet.
+A truck that does not pass any of the eight zones is considered a high consumption vehicle.
+Table \ref{tab:traffic_stops} lists the charging stop statistics of eight charging zones.
+Eight zones have different parking patterns: for instance, zones 1 and 4 are generally for overnight parking, with the average duration of a single stop exceeding 8 hours, while zones 5-8 are for driving through, with the average duration of a single stop less than 4 hours.